How to Successfully Breastfeed in a Baby Carrier

 With some adjustments, most baby carriers are suitable for breastfeeding, although some styles are better than others.
 Here is a brief outline of how breastfeeding can be achieved in 3 different carrier types.
 Note there are always nuances and individual needs to take into account when deciding how to nurse in a carrier.

-Soft buckle carriers like the WildBird Aerial Soft-Structured Carrier are excellent if you'd like ultra-simple adjustability and minimal need for tying or wrapping.
+Soft buckle carriers like the WildBird Aerial Soft-Structured Carrier are excellent if you’d like ultra-simple adjustability and minimal need for tying or wrapping.
 They make it simple to loosen straps and maneuver your little one with security at breastfeeding time.
-They accommodate upright breastfeeding and using this carrier a great option for older babies.
+They accommodate upright breastfeeding and using this carrier is a great option for older babies.

 Best Breastfeeding Positions in a Baby Carrier

-There are many different breastfeeding positions, but they don't all work in a baby carrier.
+There are many different breastfeeding positions, but they don’t all work in a baby carrier.
+The two most convenient, practical and recommended positions when using a carrier, wrap or ring sling would be either the upright position or the cradle/cross cradle positions.

 How to Nurse in the Carrier

-Here are the basic steps to breastfeeding in a carrier
+Here are the basic steps to breastfeeding in a carrier:

 Preparation